Corporate governance report 2018

-Corporate governance is the decision-making systems that owners use to govern the company directly or indirectly.
-On the one hand these systems consist of external laws and regulations such as the Company Act and other relevant laws, the regulations for Nasdaq Stockholm issuers and the Swedish Code of Corporate Governance and on the other hand they consist of Peab’s articles of association, Peab’s Code of Conduct as well as other internal regulations and policies that the Board of Directors and executive management decide on.
+Corporate governance refers to the decision-making systems that owners use to directly or indirectly govern the company.
+These systems consist in part of external laws and regulations such as the Company Act and other relevant laws, regulations for Nasdaq Stockholm issuers and the Swedish Code of Corporate Governance and in part Peab’s articles of association, Peab’s Code of Conduct as well as other internal regulations and policies that the Board of Directors and executive management decide on.

 The corporate governance report is not a part of the financial reports.
 The company’s auditor reads the corporate governance report and acknowledges that a corporate governance report has been drawn up and that its legally stipulated information is consistent with the annual accounts and Group accounts.

-Shareholders, Annual General Meeting and the nomination procedure
+Shareholders, Annual General Meeting, the nomination procedure and diversity policy

 The Annual General Meeting (AGM) is the highest decision-making organ in Peab.
 All shareholders can use their right to vote at the AGM.
 The shareholders also have the right to ask the Chairman of the Board and the CEO questions and have opinions about Peab’s business at the AGM.

 The process of nominating members of the Board of Directors and the auditor to the AGM follows the nomination procedure established at the previous AGM.
-In order to create diversity and breadth in the Board regarding experience, expertise and background, the Nomination Committee made the wording in the Swedish Code of Corporate Governance, paragraph 4.1, its diversity policy when nominating Board members to the AGM.
+In order to create diversity and breadth in the Board regarding experience, expertise and background, the Nomination Committee applied the following diversity policy when nominating Board members to the 2018 AGM (consistent with wording in the Swedish Code of Corporate Governance, p 4.1): The Board should have a composition appropriate for the company’s operations, phase of development and other relevant circumstances.
+Board members elected by the shareholders’ meeting should collectively exhibit diversity and breadth of qualifications, experience and background.
+The company should strive for gender balance on the Board.
 Female members elected by the AGM made up 37.5 percent of the Board.

 The Board of Directors and its work

 Peab’s Board of Directors is ultimately responsible for the business.
 According to Peab’s articles of association the Board of Directors must be made up of no fewer than five and no more than nine members in addition to the statutory employee representatives.
 The members of the Board of Directors are elected annually by the AGM.
-It was decided at the 2017 AGM that the Board of Directors should consist of eight members chosen by the AGM and the following persons were reelected as members of the Board of Directors:
+It was decided at the 2018 AGM that the Board of Directors would consist of eight members chosen by the AGM and the following persons were elected as members of the Board of Directors:

-The following employee representatives were appointed by the employee unions at the 2017 AGM; Patrik Svensson, Kim Thomsen and Egon Waldemarsson (members), Torsten Centerdal and Kristina Bengtsson (deputies).
+The following employee representatives were appointed by the employee unions at the 2018 AGM; Patrik Svensson, Kim Thomsen and Egon Waldemarsson (members), Torsten Centerdal and Annelie Söderlind (deputies).

-The Board of Directors held eight meetings in 2017, of which five were ordinary Board meetings (including the constitutional meeting) and three additional Board meetings, of which one was held over the telephone and two were per capsulam.
+The Board of Directors held eight meetings in 2018, of which five were ordinary Board meetings (including the constitutional meeting) and three additional Board meetings, of which two were held over the telephone and one was per capsulam.